atcol/pyela/README.md

 Understand the possibilities of Pyela as a bot framework with [PyelaBotFramework](https://github.com/atc-/pyela/wiki/Pyela-as-a-bot-framework).

 ## About
-Pyela was designed and written by [Alex Collins](http://alexcollins.org/) as a pet-project to practice python and learn network programming.
+Pyela was designed and written by [Alex Collins](http://alexcollins.org/) and Vegar Storvann for fun.